reutenkoivan/docusaurus-tde/docs/content/integration/deploy.md

 ```

 :::danger
-Route generation in the application is performed in a separate environment from the distribution of static files!
+Route generation in the application is performed in a separate environment from the distribution of static files!<br/>
 This why **if** during the static deployment there is a base pathname - then all generated routes will be wrong!
 :::